nicoduj/homebridge-gogogate2/README.md

 This plugin will add your doors connected to gogogate to homekit.
 It can update in the background so that openning / closing outside home app can trigger your automations.
 It will also display battery sensor and temperature from your wireless sensors.

-> ---
->
-> ## Work In Progress For Dynamic Plugin Mode
->
-> - This plugin is not a dynamic platform : hub configured MUST be available at homebridge startup, however it will crash homebridge start process.
-Work in Progress on this, but be warned and thus think of having a separate homebridge instance for it
->
-> If you want to try Dynamic Platform mode I have published a beta version.
-It should not be visible in homebridge-config-ui-x update pannel, so you have to install it through terminal if you want :
->
-> ```bash
-> npm install -g homebridge-gogogate2@beta
-> ```
->
-> ---

 ## Installation

 1. Install Homebridge using: `npm install -g homebridge`